 In addition to the allocations identified above, the State of Wisconsin has allocated 55% of the CDBG-CV funds for Public Services.
 While not in the chart above, these funds are necessary to meet the identified challenges facing the State of Wisconsin as a result of the Coronavirus.
-Lastly, CDBG-CV funds allow for a 2% Administrative set-aside and 1% Technical Assistance set-aside.
-The State may request that HUD provide a waiver regarding administrative funding.
+Lastly, CDBG-CV - Round 3 funds allow for a 5% Administrative set-aside and 2% Technical Assistance set-aside.